B Stronger - Aboriginal and Torres Strait Islander Hepatitis B Health Promotion Project

 - Resource production

-The project will have a focus on people living with or at risk of chronic hepatitis B and aims to:
+The project has a focus on people living with or at risk of chronic hepatitis B and aims to:

 - increase Aboriginal and Torres Strait Islander people’s knowledge of hepatitis B prevention strategies and encourage testing in relevant communities;